SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated: Sales

 SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated placed at 19 on NPD's list of top 20 sales in the month of June.
 In the UK, Rehydrated was the 3rd bestselling video game software in the week of June 27, 2020.

 On August 13, 2020, Rehydrated was announced to have sold over 1 million copies.
 As of May 19, 2021, it reached more than 2 million copies.

 In January 2021, THQ Nordic CEO Klemens Kreuzer called Rehydrated a "fantastic success" due to its sales and hinted at the potential for similar games to be developed by the studio in the future.
 A spiritual sequel, SpongeBob SquarePants: The Cosmic Shake, was announced on September 17, 2021.
-The game released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on January 31, 2023.
+The game released for Nintendo Switch, PlayStation 4, Windows, and Xbox One on January 31, 2023.